dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

 >NOTE: The CSM Installation Wizard generates `values.yaml` with the minimal inputs required to install the CSM.
 To configure additional parameters in values.yaml, you can follow the steps outlined in [PowerStore](../../csidriver/installation/helm/powerstore/#install-the-driver), [PowerMax](../../csidriver/installation/helm/powermax/#install-the-driver), [PowerScale](../../csidriver/installation/helm/isilon/#install-the-driver), [PowerFlex](../../csidriver/installation/helm/powerflex/#install-the-driver), [Unity XT](../../csidriver/installation/helm/unity/#install-csi-driver), [Observability](../../observability/), [Replication](../../replication/), [Resiliency](../../resiliency/).

-3. If Observability is checked in the wizard, only the sidecar is enabled.
-Refer to [Observability](../../observability/deployment/#post-installation-dependencies) to export metrics to Prometheus and load the Grafana dashboards.
+3. If Observability is checked in the wizard, refer to [Observability](../../observability/deployment/#post-installation-dependencies) to export metrics to Prometheus and load the Grafana dashboards.

 4. If Authorization is checked in the wizard, only the sidecar is enabled.
 Refer to [Authorization](../../authorization/deployment/helm/) to install and configure the CSM Authorization Proxy Server.

-5. If Replication is checked in the wizard, refer to [Replication](../../replication/deployment/) on how to configure communication between Kubernetes clusters.
+5. If Replication is checked in the wizard, refer to [Replication](../../replication/deployment/) on configuring communication between Kubernetes clusters.

 >NOTE: The CSM Installation Wizard generates values.yaml with the minimal inputs required to install the CSM.
 To configure additional parameters in values.yaml, follow the steps outlined in [PowerStore](../csmoperator/drivers/powerstore), [PowerMax](../csmoperator/drivers/powermax), [PowerScale](../csmoperator/drivers/powerscale), [Resiliency](../csmoperator/modules/resiliency).